East Lancs Pyoneer

 The East Lancs Pyoneer is a type of step entrance double-decker bus body built on the Volvo Olympian, Dennis Arrow and Volvo B10M by East Lancashire Coachbuilders.
 The name continues the pattern of using 'misspelt' product names, started by the Cityzen.

 Design

 Launched in early 1997, the East Lancs Pyoneer was introduced on Volvo and Dennis chassis complement the earlier Cityzen, using a steel-framed structure and sharing styling aspects and components with East Lancs' single-deck Spryte and Flyte.
-Originally, the Pyoneer was intended to be called the Premyer, however as Plaxton objected to the name due to it clashing with their flagship Premiere coach body, East Lancs launched a competition to rename the body, with the winning result being Pyoneer.
+Originally, the Pyoneer was intended to be called the Premyer, however as Plaxton objected to the name due to it clashing with their flagship Premiere coach body, in June 1997, East Lancs launched a competition for Coach & Bus Week readers to suggest new names for the body, with the winning name being Pyoneer.